-Hearing aids can make such a huge difference in your quality of life, but, like with any other piece of technology, there are a lot of sensitive parts that need proper maintenance and care.
-When common problems with hearing aids arise, often they can be simple enough that you can troubleshoot and solve them yourself.
-At MDHearingAid, we want you to have the best experience possible with your hearing aids, so we’ve compiled this guide to help you troubleshoot and solve the most common hearing aid problems.
+Hearing aids can make a huge difference for your quality of life.
+But like with any other piece of technology, it needs proper maintenance and care.
+When hearing aid problems arise, often they can be simple enough that you can troubleshoot and solve them yourself.
+At MDHearingAid, we want you to have the best experience possible with your hearing aids.
+We’ve compiled this troubleshooting guide to help you solve the most common hearing aid problems.

 You’ve put the hearing aid in your ear and no sound is amplified.
-There are a few possible causes of this.
+There are a few possible causes.

 - If the hearing aid is manually turned on and off, you might have left it off or hit the switch as you were putting it on.
 In this case, turn it on.

 - If the device is on, check the volume next.
 Make sure the volume is set to your preferred setting and that it didn’t accidentally slip to a lower setting.